qgustavor/signed-service-workers/README.md

 attacks where server or domain credentials got stolen but code private keys are still safe.

-In the case where the loaded worker generates auditable pages and checks hashes/signatures from loaded content it's intended to be almost safe as an extension based application.
+In the case where the loaded worker generates auditable pages and checks hashes/signatures from loaded content it's intended to be, in future, almost safe as an extension based application.
 As it will work based only on standards it will not require any specific browser (just one which implemented those standards) and will not need to follow rules or guidelines from any store.

 ## How to use: